whip-live/cordova-plugin-hello-c/README.md

 cordova-plugin-hello-c
 ======================

-A simple example of a Cordova plugin that utilizes the Android NDK

-This plugin combines don/Cordova-plugin-hello and the hello-jni android NDK example to create a very simple example of a Cordova plugin that uses the android NDK.
+A simple example of a Cordova plugin that uses pure C code.

+It illustrates how to use platform-specific (either Android or iOS) C code and how to share C code cross-platform (between Android and iOS).

+For Android it utilizes the Android NDK to compile architecture-specific libraries and a JNI wrapper to expose the C functions to the Java plugin API.

+For iOS it uses the pure C source code in place alongside the Objective-C plugin wrapper.

 # usage example